LutzGrosshennig/earlywork-3d-driving-simulator/README.md

 		- Intel 386SX 16Mhz with x87 Coprocessor
 		- VGA

-		It will work just fine in DosBox!
+		Note: It will work just fine in DosBox!

 		In order to open and/or compile the project you need the Borland C++ 3.3 Compiler suite.